iechor/docs/content/engine/security/protect-access.md

 Now that you have a CA, you can create a server key and certificate signing request (CSR).
-Make sure that "Common Name" matches the hostname you use to connect to Docker:
+Make sure that "Common Name" matches the hostname you use to connect to iEchor:

 > **Note**
 >
 > Replace all instances of `$HOST` in the following example with the
-> DNS name of your Docker daemon's host.
+> DNS name of your iEchor daemon's host.

 ```console
 $ openssl genrsa -out server-key.pem 4096